-Prevention Response Storage Disposal

-P210 P306 + P360 P420 P501

-Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
+Prevention Response Storage Disposal P210 Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.
 P220 Keep away from clothing and other combustible materials.
-P280 Wear protective gloves/protective clothing/eye protection/face protection/hearing protection/ Manufacturer/supplier or the competent authority to specify the appropriate personal protective equipment.
-P283 Wear fire resistant or flame retardant clothing.
-IF ON CLOTHING: Rinse immediately contaminated clothing and skin with plenty of water before removing clothes.
+P280 Wear protective gloves/protective clothing/eye protection/face protection/face protection/hearing protection/mea P306 + P360 IF ON CLOTHING: Rinse immediately contaminated clothing and skin with plenty of water before removing clothes.
 P371 + P380 + P375 In case of major fire and large quantities: Evacuate area.
 Fight fire remotely due to the risk of explosion.
-P370 + P378 In case of fire: Use to extinguish Manufacturer/ supplier or the competent authority to specify appropriate media. - if water increases risk.
-Store separately.
-Dispose of contents/ container toin accordance with local/ regional/ national/ international Regulations (to be specified).
+P370 + P378 In case of fire: Use to extinguish.
+Manufacturer/ supplier or the competent authority to specify appropriate media. if water increases risk.
+P420 Store separately.
+P501 Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
 Manufacturer/supplier or the competent authority to specify whether disposal requirements apply to contents, container or both.